 We use flat monthly rates for many of our service contracts.
 Even if additional consultation time is needed during the month, we stick with our flat monthly rate.
 We do not charge any software license fees; we absorb those fees as the cost of doing business.

 This handout is on our company letterhead.
-You can submit it to your funding source to get pre-approval for our telehealth speech language pathology services.
+It is a quick overview of common questions about our services and invoices.
+You can keep it for your records and share it with funding sources.
 Sorry, our services are not available outside of Canada.